 Many Kodi users use Virtual Private Networks (VPNs) to hide illicit streaming activities.
-But even those who use legitimate, legal addons can benefit from a VPN.
+But even those who use legitimate addons can benefit from a VPN.
 If you haven’t already, learn how to install a VPN on Nvidia Shield in this tutorial.

 Here’s why you should use a VPN with Kodi on Nvidia Shield:

-- Some ISPs throttle bandwidth based on the content you access.
-If it notices that you’re trying to stream a video, it might slow down your internet speed, resulting in lower quality and more frequent buffering.
-A VPN hides traffic from your ISP so it can’t discriminate based on the type of data being downloaded.
+- Some ISPs throttle bandwidth based on your online activities.
+If yours notices that you stream or torrent often, it might slow down your internet speeds, resulting in more frequent buffering and a worse overall experience.
+A VPN effectively scrambles your data so your ISP can’t discriminate based on the traffic type.

-- A VPN hides your online activity from your ISP.
-In the US and some other countries ISPs can share data on sites you visit with third parties.
+- A VPN hides your browsing habits from your ISP.
+In the US and some other countries, ISPs can share data on sites you visit with third parties.

 - VPNs help protect your connection from “Man in the Middle” attacks.
 These attacks occur when a hacker intercepts traffic between you and the server.
 They can include your usernames, passwords, or other valuable information.
 They can also modify the contents of data you download, potentially infecting your Nvidia Shield with malware.
 When connected to a VPN, your traffic is encrypted before being sent and received, so even if a third party intercepts it they cannot decipher or modify it.

-While VPNs do a great job of protecting your privacy, they can significantly slow down your connection.
-Additionally, some VPNs keep log files, completely discounting your safety.
-To safely stream Kodi content through a VPN, you’re going to need a fast and consistent provider.
+While VPNs do a great job of protecting your privacy, they will almost always slow down your connection.
+Additionally, some VPNs keep detailed logs of which users connected, which sites they visited, and when.
+To safely stream Kodi content through a VPN, you’re going to need a fast, reliable, and privacy-conscious provider.

-READER DEAL: Comparitech readers can save up to 60% on IPVanish plans.
+READER DEAL: Comparitech readers can save up to 60% on NordVPN plans.

 Method #1: Google Play (recommended)